BrianHicks/elm-duet/README.md

 ```

 You'll notice that in addition to decoders and encoders, `elm-duet` generates type-safe wrappers around the ports.
-This is, again, to let you send custom types through the ports in a way we control: if you specify an `enum`, for example, we ensure that both Elm and TypeScript have enough information to take advantage of the best parts of their respective type systems without falling back to plain strings.
+This is to let you send custom types through the ports in a way we control: if you specify an `enum`, for example, we ensure that both Elm and TypeScript have enough information to take advantage of the best parts of their respective type systems without falling back to plain strings.

 Other than those helpers, we don't try to generate any particular helpers for constructing values.
 Every app is going to have different needs there, and we expose everything you need to construct your own.